xrushofblood/awol-audio/README.md

       - `src/pipeline/text2synth.py`
           End-to-end inference from a prompt:
           prompt -> text emb -> mapper -> audio emb -> ParamReg -> synth params -> render WAV.
-          You can optionally disable neighbor blending (if your config supports it) and set topk=0.
+          Optionally, can be disabled neighbor blending and set topk=0.

+          *Renderer*: a minimal Karplus–Strong plucked-string synthesizer (fast, lightweight), purpose-built for pluck-like sounds.
+It’s used to audibilize the predicted parameters end-to-end; full synthesis details and trade-offs are discussed in the report.

       - `src/pipeline/batch_text2synth.py`
           Batch version that reads a CSV of prompts (e.g., tests/prompts_text2synth.csv).